Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Properties of dense matter

 The larger speed of sound is consistent with previous work that suggests that, in the case of sharp phase transitions, the post-transition speed of sound in general needs to be larger in order to compensate for the intrinsic softening induced by the phase transition~\cite{Han:2018mtj}.
-Indeed, as previously studied in~\cite{Drischler:2020fvz}, the absolute lower (upper) bound on NS radii assuming a maximally stiff EoS with a constant sound speed at high densities is very sensitive to and decreases (increases) with the value of $\csqmax$ specified.
+Indeed, as previously studied in~\cite{Drischler:2020fvz}, the absolute bounds on NS radii assuming an EoS with a constant sound speed at high densities is very sensitive to the assumed value of $\csqmax$.
+The lower (upper) radius bound decreases (increases) as $\csqmax$ increases.
 This is in agreement with Fig.~\ref{fig:DeltaR}.
 The absolute lower bound on NS radii derived in~\cite{Drischler:2020fvz} corresponds to the most negative value of $\De R$ induced by the strongest possible phase transition (limited by $\csq\leq c^2$ at high densities) compatible with $\Mmax$.
 On the other hand, a positive $\De R$ suggests weaker phase transitions, progressing towards the absolute upper bound on NS radii.
 We also note that for various physical models of hadronic matter (with or without a smooth crossover to exotic matter), $\De R \gtrsim -1.5$~km is typical, although a few exhibit an increase from $\Rtyp$ to $\Rtwo$~\cite{Han:2019bub,Han:2020adu,Zhao:2020dvu}.

-To further explore this, in Fig.~\ref{fig:Mt} we plot the posterior for the transition mass $\Mt$, defined as the largest mass of the first stable EoS branch, and the transition density $\rhot$, defined as the central density at the transition mass and select macroscopic quantities.
+To further explore this, in Fig.~\ref{fig:Mt} we plot the posterior for the transition mass $\Mt$, defined as the largest mass of the first stable EoS branch, and the transition density $\rhot$, defined as the central density at the transition mass, and select macroscopic quantities.
 Fig.~\ref{fig:Mt} also considers \textit{only} EoSs with multiple stable branches.
 We plot $\Rtyp$, $\Rtwo$, and $\Mmax$, which roughly represent the main observables from GWs, the two NICER pulsars, and the radio mass observations.
 We find that, if the EoS has multiple stable branches, the transition from the first branch probably happens for masses $\lesssim \NewMtranslow\,\Msolar$ or $\sim \NewMtranshigh\,\Msolar$.
 The corresponding transition density is $\lesssim \Newrhotranslow \,\rhonuc$ or $\sim \Newrhotranshigh \,\rhonuc$.
 High-density phase transitions would be the most challenging to detect, as they could result in small changes in the radius and thus be indistinguishable from EoSs without a phase transition~\cite{Alford:2013aca}.

 The posteriors also indicate that transition mass $\Mt$ and the radius difference $\De R$ are anticorrelated.
 If the transition mass is very low, then the entire star is mostly composed of exotic matter.
 As expected for quark stars, we find that $\De R$ is closer to zero and can even be positive, i.e., the most massive star is bigger (as expected for self-bound configurations).
 This is similar to the behavior of the two brown curves in Fig. 1 of~\cite{Chatziioannou:2019yko}.
 As the transition mass increases, $\De R$ becomes more negative.
 This is similar to the purple and red curves from Fig. 1 of~\cite{Chatziioannou:2019yko} that result in stars that are hadronic in the outer layers but possess a large quark core.
 If future GW detections place further upper limits on $\Rtyp$, then large negative values for $\De R$ will be further constrained, thus pushing $\Mt$ even lower.